aarnphm/morph/docs/content/SRS/SRS.md

 Rationale: Content Security Policies (CSP) are an effective security control to prevent XSS attacks by restricting the sources from which scripts can be loaded and executed in the application.
 CSP will help in safeguarding against data theft and maintain the integrity of the content delivered to users.

-> [!important] SR-INT4
->
-> Implement JWT and short-lived tokens to secure session communications.

-Rationale: Utilizing JWT and short-lived tokens for session management enhances security by ensuring that session data remains protected against unauthorized access.
-This approach helps prevent bad actors from intercepting or tampering with session data, ensuring that user content and session details remain confidential and intact.

 ### Privacy Requirements